 Share of respondents giving each answer

 Understanding of inflation

 Correct future price given inflation rate 0.85

 Correct inflation rate given future price 0.82

 Agree with the definition of inflation as a

 'sort of measurement thing and little more' 0.40

 Over the last 12 months

 Inflation 0.92

 Deflation 0.04

 No change in prices 0.04

 Over the next 12 months

 Inflation 0.72

 Deflation 0.09

 No change in prices 0.19

 Items which experienced the most

 substantial inflation in past 12 months

 Food 0.59

 Gas 0.19

 Rent 0.15

 Utilities 0.06

 Main source of news about inflation

 Social Media 0.47

 Newspapers 0.62

 Television 0.76

 Radio 0.37

-Most influential source when thinking about future inflation n
+Most influential source when thinking about future inflation

 News reports 0.13

 Official statistics 0.20

 Recent price changes of my purchases 0.65

 Advice from friends and family 0.02

 Attention for inflation updates

-Find important staying up to date on current and future inflation n 0.71
+Find important staying up to date on current and future inflation 0.71

 Increased attention towards inflation in last two years 0.82

 Sample size 1500

 Notes: The third variable is an indicator equal to 1 if the respondent somewhat to strongly agrees with the statement.
 Respondents could select several main sources of news about inflation.
-The indicator "Find important being updated about economic decisions" is equal to 1 if the respondent finds very to extremely important being updated.
-The indicator "Increased attention towards inflation in last two years" is equal to 1 if the respondent decreased attention somewhat to a lot.
+The indicator "Find important staying up to date on current and future inflation" is equal to 1 if the respondent finds very to extremely important being updated.
+The indicator "Increased attention towards inflation in last two years" is equal to 1 if the respondent increased attention somewhat to a lot.
+For more details on the questionnaire, see Appendix A.4.